• Recipes

 How to serve

-Serve it with some crusty bread and a Simple Caesar Salad or whip up some grilled cheese sandwiches for dunking.
+Serve it with some Cheddar Bay Biscuits and a Simple Caesar Salad, or whip up some grilled cheese sandwiches for dunking.

 It would also be fantastic served next to quiche or a Spinach Frittata.